Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Inclusion of phonon effects

 \section{Inclusion of phonon effects}

-The key element in determining the electron-electron interactions $U_{i\mathbf{R}j\mathbf{R}'}$ within a subspace is the screened Coulomb interaction $W$, as expressed in eq.\,\eqref{eq:coulomb}.
+The key element in determining the electron-electron interactions $U_{i\mathbf{R}j\mathbf{R}'}$ within a subspace is the screened Coulomb interaction $W$, as expressed in Eq.\,\eqref{eq:coulomb}.
 So far we have only considered the case where the Coulomb interaction is screened electronically, \emph{i.e.}, $W=W^{el}$.
 However, it is established that phonons can also screen the Coulomb interaction between electrons.
 Within many-body perturbation theory and to the lowest order in the electron-phonon interaction, the phonon correction to the screened Coulomb interaction is written as~\cite{Baym1961,Hedin1965,Giustino2017}

-Here $D_{\mathbf{q},\nu}(\omega)$ is the propagator of a phonon with branch index $\nu$ at wavevector $\mathbf{q}$, and $g_{\mathbf{q},\nu}$ is the electron-phonon vertex.
+Here $D_{\mathbf{q},\nu}(\omega)$ is the propagator of a phonon with branch index $\nu$ and at wavevector $\mathbf{q}$, and $g_{\mathbf{q},\nu}$ is the electron-phonon vertex.
+The phonon propagator here already includes inter-phonon mixing~\cite{ruhman2025commentarxiv250117230arxiv250200103phononmediated} as described by a nonanalytical contribution~\cite{PhysRevB.55.10355}.
 Phonon screening can result in attractive electron-electron interactions and phenomena such as superconductivity~\cite{MahanGeraldD2013MP}, and has also recently been incorporated in the \emph{ab initio} calculation of excited states within the $GW$-Bethe-Salpeter equation formalism~\cite{Alvertis2024}, where it was shown that it can lead to strongly temperature- dependent exciton binding energies.
-Moreover, it was found in Ref.~\cite{Alvertis2024} that Fr\"ohlich-like long-range coupling of electrons to longitudinal phonons dominates this effect in semiconductors.
+Moreover, it was found in Refs.~\cite{PhysRevLett.127.067401,Alvertis2024} that Fr\"ohlich-like long-range coupling of electrons to longitudinal phonons dominates this effect in semiconductors.

-We now include phonon screening in the screened Coulomb interaction appearing in eq.\,\eqref{eq:coulomb}, \emph{i.e.}, we take the total screened Coulomb interaction to be
+We now include phonon screening in the screened Coulomb interaction appearing in Eq.\,\eqref{eq:coulomb}, \emph{i.e.}, we take the total screened Coulomb interaction to be

-where $W^{el}$ is given by eq.\,\eqref{eq:screening}, and $W^{ph}$ is given by eq.\,\eqref{eq:phonon_screening}.
+where $W^{el}$ is given by Eq.\,\eqref{eq:screening}, and $W^{ph}$ is given by Eq.\,\eqref{eq:phonon_screening}.
 We therefore obtain the \emph{total} Coulomb interaction

 The term $U^{el}_{i\mathbf{R}j\mathbf{R}'}(\omega)=\bra{\phi_{i\mathbf{R}}\phi_{j\mathbf{R}'}}W^{el}(\omega)\ket{\phi_{i\mathbf{R}}\phi_{j\mathbf{R}'}}$ in the second row is the usual (extended) Hubbard term.